RDS North East and North Cumbria PPI Checklist: some questions to consider when beginning to develop PPI for your proposal

 VOICE is a unique organisation, comprising a large network of citizens across the UK and internationally.
 Members contribute immense insights, experience, ideas and vision to identify unmet needs and opportunities, to drive innovation on ageing and improve health research.

-Generation R A national network of Young People’s Advisory Groups (YPAGs) across the UK.
+Generation R A national network of Young People’s Advisory Groups (YPAGs) across the UK including YPAG North England.
 YPAGs promote and support the involvement of children and young people in the design and delivery of research.
-The YPAG North East webpage can be found here.

 A framework for public involvement at the design stage of NHS health and social care research: time to develop ethically conscious standards – Raksha Pandya-Wood, Duncan S. Barron and J. Elliott.